USS Liscome Bay: Aftermath

 The survivors were transferred at Makin Lagoon from the destroyers onto the attack transports Leonard Wood and Neville.
 On Thanksgiving night, two of the survivors died, and were buried at sea.
 On 2 December, the navy announced that Liscome Bay had been sunk off Makin Island.

 Over two months later, on 4 February 1944, I-175 was detected and sunk by the destroyer Charrette and the destroyer escort Fair, using their Hedgehog anti-submarine mortar.

 Legacy

-In the Chapel of St. Cornelius, located within Valley Forge Military Academy and College, two stained-glass windows, installed in 1965, act as a memorial to Liscome Bay.
+In the Chapel of St. Cornelius, located within Valley Forge Military College's Wayne, PA campus, are two painted-glass windows which act as a memorial to Liscome Bay.
+The windows were presented by Lieutenant (J.G.)
+Samuel S. Rickley, V4 Division Officer, and his son, George R. Rickley, VFMA Class of 1965.

 On the museum ship Yorktown, a memorial plaque was installed in 1990 to the ship.